buddypress/buddypress/docs/user/installation-in-wordpress-multisite.md

 ## Installation Options

 BuddyPress can be installed network-wide, affecting all sites in your multisite network or a single site within your network, allowing for a more tailored setup.
+Case 1: BuddyPress Root Blog on the Main Site
+Case 2: BuddyPress Root Blog on a Secondary Site
+Case 3: BuddyPress at an Individual Site

-### Network-wide Installation
+### Network-wide Installation: BuddyPress Root Blog on the Main Site

-Installing BuddyPress network-wide enables social networking features across all sites in your multisite network.
+Enabling BuddyPress network-wide allows you to have social networking features across all the sites in your multisite network.
+BuddyPress is activated across the network but configured to consider the main site as the primary location for all BuddyPress content.
+This setup is perfect for networks where the main site is the central hub for all community interactions.

-#### Step 1:Main Site as BuddyPress Root
+#### Step 1: Main Site as BuddyPress Root

 1. **Access Network Admin**: From your WordPress dashboard, find and click on the `Network Admin` link, usually located in the top-right corner under `My Sites`.
 2. **Install BuddyPress**: Go to `Plugins` > `Add New`.
 Search for "BuddyPress" in the plugin repository, then click `Install Now`.